 As mentioned above, Indiana has a morass of rules and regulations regarding private water wells.
 At C&J, our technicians have passed the state-required exam and obtained well driller and/or pump installer licenses.
-We also make sure they keep up with the state-required continuing education classes to maintain our licenses.
+We also ensure they keep up with the state-required continuing education classes to maintain our licenses.
 Additionally, C&J always gets the proper permits and sends in the required documentation—such as well logs.
 There are many companies in the Indianapolis area that have either, never obtained the proper license, or had it suspended by the state health department.
 Be sure to check with state and local officials to prevent yourself from being duped by these shady contractors.

 Are They Insured & Bonded?